 For example, “… If someone strikes you on your right cheek, then turn the other cheek also” (Matt 5:39).
 But “turning the other cheek” can be an act following from one’s strength or from one’s weakness; only the first one is correct.

-What concerns warriors, they have to possess the qualities about which John the Baptist said: “Those who have two coats, let them give to the poor who have none.
+Concerning warriors, they have to possess the qualities about which John the Baptist said: “Those who have two coats, let them give to the poor who have none.
 Those who have food, let them do likewise.
 Demand no more than that which is appointed for you.
 Extort from no one by violence, neither accuse anyone wrongfully.
 Be content with your wages.”
 (Luke 3:11-14).

-Or, for instance, the story about Martha and Mary: Mary sat near Jesus’ feet, listening carefully to each His word, and did not help her sister with the preparations.
+Or, for instance, the story about Martha and Mary: Mary sat near Jesus’ feet, listening carefully to each of His words, and did not help her sister with the preparations.
 When Martha asked Jesus to send Mary to help her, Jesus answered: “Martha, Martha, you are anxious and troubled about many things, but one thing is needed.
 Mary has chosen the good part, which will not be taken away from her.”
 (Luke 10:38-42).
-But in order to become like Mary, one has to learn first to run a household, to develop in oneself the qualities of a householder.
+But in order to become like Mary, one has to first learn to run a household, to develop in oneself the qualities of a householder.
 One has to become like Mary not because of laziness and inability, but because one has known the work on the material plane, has ceased to be afraid of any work.

-By working with children, acquainting them with the world, broadening their outlook, giving them the fundamentals of morality, we lay the foundations on which they will build their own spiritual temples when they become mature.
+By working with children, acquainting them with the world, broadening their outlook, giving them the fundamentals of ethics, we lay the foundations on which they will build their own spiritual temples when they become mature.

 We must develop various practical skills in children, teach them to live their lives actively.
 Then on this well prepared soil, good fruit from the Divine Word will grow.